15 Hours / 15 CEs

 • Practice Setting

-• Child Advocacy Centers (CACs)
+• Child Advocacy Centers (CACs) and multidisciplinary interview suites

-• Hospital-based child protection teams
+• Pediatric hospital child protection teams and medical clinics

 Michael E. Lamb, PhD